hasin-shabbir/nyuad-course-review/README.md

     * react-hook-form is a powerful and lightweight library that allows for complex and dynamic form validation through extensive means.
     * Ability to override default library behaviour allows for customization of validation methods as needed
     * Useful for the project since it is based on multiple forms for which validation is a necessity
+* (4 points) Integrate user authentication
+    * I'm going to be using Firebase Authentication (by Google) for user authentication
+    * Firebase provides extensive options for user authentication including through SDKs and external APIs and integration of Federated Identity Providers (Facebook, Google login etc.)
+    * Due to complexity of effectively managing user authentication through multiple platforms using Firebase, assigned it 4 points.

 15 points total out of 8 required points